cosmos/sdk-tutorials/academy/3-ibc/1-what-is-ibc.md

 * **Fungible token transfer** - [ICS-20](https://github.com/cosmos/ibc/tree/master/spec/app/ics-020-fungible-token-transfer): The first and most apparent application for IBC is the transfer of fungible tokens across chains.
 With the standards set out by ICS-20, a user can send tokens across IBC-enabled chains.
 This is achieved by escrowing tokens on the source chain: the proof along with the token metadata is relayed to the destination chain, upon which the proof is verified by the light client of the source chain, stored on the destination chain.
 If the verification passes, vouchers for the tokens on the destination chains are minted and an acknowledgment is sent back to the source chain.

-  Packet flow is explored in more detail in a later section, but you can the steps when following the progress of the IBC token transfer on [Mintscan](https://www.mintscan.io/cosmos).
+  Packet flow is explored in more detail in a later section, but you can look at the steps when following the progress of the IBC token transfer on [Mintscan](https://www.mintscan.io/cosmos).
 The following example shows the transactions submitted for the original `Transfer` on the source, the `Receive` message on the destination, and the `Acknowledgement` again on the source:

 ![Fungible token transfer via IBC on Mintscan](/academy/3-ibc/images/mintscanIBC.png)